arnenoori/scarlett-assistant/README_old.md

 - GitHub API key
 - Meilisearch instance with uploaded repositories names (optional)

-analyzemyrepo.com can also work without Meilisearch - one would need to submit repo's name fully and correctly.
+tosbuddy.com can also work without Meilisearch - one would need to submit repo's name fully and correctly.

-### Installation
+### Running Locally

 1. Get a GitHub API key
 2. Clone the repo